TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_voice.md

 # And finally the script itself
 [Link to the script ](https://github.com/TheFes/HA-configuration/blob/main/include/script/00_general/google_cast/google_home_voice.yaml) on my Github config, so I don have to maintain it in two places

+# Explanation of variables in the script

+Only `check_for_title` is mandatory.
+Resuming Spotify won't work properly without `default_spotcast`.

 |Variable|Required|Example|Description|
 | --- | --- | --- | --- |